rajivrnyc/clinic-management-system/README.md

 ### How to Run

 Describe how to run your program from the JAR file.
 Describe what arguments are needed (if any) and what they mean.
+- To run my program from a .jar file first make sure the .jar file is downloaded alongside clinicfile.txt
+- Open a command prompt
+- Change diretory to where the jar file is located.
+- Use the command "java -jar Milestone1.jar clinicfile.txt" where clinicfile.txt is the filepath to wherever clinicfile is located on your computer.
+- The only argument needed to accomplish this is clinicfile.txt which the jar reads and processes.

 ### How to Use the Program